 Effectively no one is colour blind.
-To be limited to black and white (monochromatic- extremely rare) allows you to see all the variations of white, grey and black.
+To be limited to black and white (monochromatic- is extremely rare) allowing you to see all the variations of white, grey and black only.
 Invariably when someone is referred to as colour blind they are generally referring to the most common inherited form of colour defect, red/green.

-To briefly describe the 2 types this inherited red green defect, I will explain what the sufferer sees differently, to the rest of the population.
+To briefly describe the 2 types of inherited red green defect, I will explain what the sufferer sees differently, to the rest of the population.

-My experience with this form of colour defect, the mild Duetan (deuteranomalia) is the most common form of this inherited sex linked defect.
+My experience with this form of colour defect, the mild Deutan (deuteranomalia), it is the most common form of this inherited sex linked defect.
 It rarely causes a problem to the majority of men who have it and they often live oblivious to it.